kieranpotts/rootfiles/docs/en/workflow.md

    - Head repository: ``[your-github-username]/[project]``
    - Head branch: ``dev/[issue]-[description]``

    Pull requests should be made to the ``test`` branch of the upstream repository.
-Choose the appropriate versioned ``test`` branch, such as ``test/v1``, if you are introducing changes to a legacy version of the software.
-All source changes are merged into and tested in the ``test`` branches.
-After testing, the project maintainers will release the changes into the production branch — ``prod`` or ``prod/v1`` etc.
+Remember tohoose the appropriate versioned ``test`` branch, such as ``test/v1``, if you're making changes to a legacy version of the software.

    Click the "Create pull request" button.

    Provide a concise but meaningful title for your PR.
-Leave a message, which must at least contain a link to the original issue in the project's issue tracker.
-Be sure to leave checked the option to "allow edits from maintainers" and click the "Create pull request" button.
+Leave a message, which must at the very least contain a link to the original issue in the project's issue tracker.
+Be sure to leave checked the option to "allow edits from maintainers".

-   By opening a pull request, you agree to this project's [Contributor License Agreement](cla.md).
+   **By opening a pull request, you agree to this project's [Contributor License Agreement](cla.md).**

 9. ## Tidy Up

-   With everything pushed to the remotes, you can safely delete the temporary development branch from your local repository.
+   With everything pushed to the remotes, you can safely delete the development branch from your local repository.

    ```
    git branch -d dev/[issue]-[description]
    ```

    The maintainers of the upstream repository will review your work.
 If the changes are accepted, they will be merged into the upstream repository.
-When your PR is eventually closed by the project maintainers, it will be safe for your to delete the development branch from your remote origin repository, too:
+When this has been done and the your PR has been closed by the project maintainers, it will be safe for your to delete the development branch from your remote origin repository, too.
+You can do this via the GitHub UI or from your local machine with the following command:

    ```
    git push origin :dev/[issue]-[description]